-- The Mt Cannindah Project represents a large (greater than 9km2) high level "porphyry style" Cu-Au-Ag mineralised system.
+The Mt Cannindah Project represents a large (greater than 9km2) high level "porphyry style" Cu-Au-Ag mineralised system.
 Current drilling is planned such that it may locate new areas of interest and extend the current JORC resource area along with testing the continuity of high-grade copper zones.
-Geological interpretation of key targets within this porphyry copper/gold system reveals similarities to the style of mineralisation at Newcrest's Cadia and Ridgeway Cu/Au deposits in NSW. - Current drilling at Mt Cannindah has produced significant intercepts of Copper mineralisation.
-Holes from 21CAEDD002, 21CAEDD0012 have been the only holes completed thus far with 21CAEDD011 having had assays completed.
+Geological interpretation of key targets within this porphyry copper/gold system reveals similarities to the style of mineralisation at Newcrest's Cadia and Ridgeway Cu/Au deposits in NSW.

+- Current drilling at Mt Cannindah has produced significant intercepts of Copper mineralisation.
+Holes from 21CAEDD002 to hole 21CAEDD0015 have been the only holes completed thus far with 21CAEDD013 having had assays completed and recently released to the ASX.
 This provided the company with some impressive results notably 282m @ 1.28%CuEq in hole 2, 493m @ 1.17CuEq for 21CAEDD003, and 81m @ 1.3%Cu for 21CAEDD004.
-There are a number of other holes that have been completed and partially completed awaiting assay.
+There are a number of other holes that have been completed recently and partially completed awaiting assay with hole 16 currently being drilled.
 Historical drilling within the area of Mt Cannindah North returned very interesting gold grades as well worthy of further investigation as it relates to the gold system at Mt Cannindah, such as QMCMDD025 (0.2m @ 46.4 g/t Au & 98.2 g/t Ag at 245m), in QMCMRC016 (2m @ 2.54 g/t Au, 8.9 g/t Ag & 0.39% Cu from 16 to 18m, and 3m @ 5.28 g/t Au, 7.2 g/t Ag & 0.32% Cu from 25-28m) and in RC53 (4m @ 1.8 g/t Au from 116 to 120m), and in CM21 (10m @ 2.29 g/t Au, 12.6 g/t Ag & 0.33% Cu from 12 to 22m). - The company will be drilling at Mt Cannindah for some time yet with a view to continuing to establish continuity of the Cu grade and to build a better understanding of the JORC resource as well as expanding the size of it.
-Potential for the link between the mineralisation at Mt Cannindah and Cannindah East will also be followed up in future holes.
+Bulk tonnage copper potential and the existence of a large previously unrecognised gold system target remain the focus.